-- Citrix MetaFrame Presentation Server Administrator's Guide and the online application help for the SSL Relay Configuration tool.
-When you use the SSL Relay Configuration tool, ensure that only GOV is selected at the Ciphersuite tab. - Web Interface for MetaFrame Presentation Server Administrator's Guide - Client for 32-bit Windows Administrator's Guide, Version 8.x
+- Citrix Presentation Server Administrator's Guide and the online application help for the SSL Relay Configuration tool.
+When you use the SSL Relay Configuration tool, ensure that only GOV is selected at the Ciphersuite tab.

+- Web Interface Administrator's Guide

+- Clients for Windows Administrator's Guide